AndrewMayes/Weather-App/README.md

 [Live Demo](https://mayes-weather-app.herokuapp.com/)

-*Demo hosted on free version of heroku so initial load time will be long*
+*Demo hosted on free version of heroku so initial load time may be long*

 ### Env File Format:
 ```bash